SchoolOfCode/trove-frontend/README.md

 ## Our Solution

-Trove is searchable, filterable and persistent store for all these wonderful learning resources, built using PostgreSQL, Express, React, and Node.js.
+Trove is searchable, filterable and persistent store for all these wonderful learning resources, built using `PostgreSQL`, `Express`, `React`, and `Node.js`

 ## Project Status
-This project is currently in development.
+<mark>This project is currently in development</mark>.
 Users can browse resources and filter by title, as well as adding a new resource to the collection.
 Functionality to filter by post topic / tag / category is in progress - watch this space! 👀

 ## Project Screen Shot(s)